Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Theory and Methodology

 After initialization, disk growing is performed to create further vertices and edges of $\mathcal{G}$.
-Adding edges to~$\mathcal{G}$ also changes the regions: By inserting a new vertex and its two edges, either one region border is \emph{split} into two borders---see Figure~\ref{fig:borderConnectionsCase1}---or two borders \emph{join} into a single one---see Figure~\ref{fig:borderConectionsCase2}.
+A vertex is added from the list of vertex candidates, connected by edges to the two vertices distance~$d$ away \reb{(Figure~\ref{fig:AddingNewVertex})}, and new vertex candidates are added based on the newly placed vertex \reb{(Figure~\ref{fig:NewCandidate})}.
+Adding edges to~$\mathcal{G}$ also changes the regions introduced in Section~\ref{sec:AssumptionsAndTheory}: By inserting a new vertex and its two edges, either one border is \emph{split} into two borders or two borders \emph{join} into one (Figures~\ref{fig:borderConnectionsCase1} and~\ref{fig:borderConectionsCase2}).

-As depicted in Figure~\ref{fig:VisibleSeams}, there might be regions having comparably long borders.
-These lead to visible seams in~$\mathcal{G}$ as well as in the triangulation of $\mathcal{G}$.
-To avoid such seams in the final graph, we prioritize joining borders over splitting borders.
-Among possible splits, we want to prioritize splits with a bigger combinatorial distance between the parent vertices along the border over those with smaller distances.
+As shown in Figure~\ref{fig:VisibleSeams}, there might be regions with comparably long borders.
+These lead to visible seams in both~$\mathcal{G}$ and its triangulation.
+To avoid such seams, we prioritize joining borders over splitting borders.
+Thus, we aim to prioritize splits with a larger combinatorial distance between the parent vertices along the border over those with smaller distances.
+We do so with a priority assigned to the vertex candidates.

-The disk growing process includes three stages: prioritization of vertex candidates, creation of new vertices from the candidate set, and creation of new vertex candidates.
-We will discuss each in the following.

-\subsubsection{Prioritizing of Vertex Candidates}
+\subsection{Prioritizing of Vertex Candidates}

 A vertex candidate~$v_c$ is chosen to become a vertex of~$\mathcal{G}$ according to the following priorities, given in decreasing order: \begin{compactenum} \item At least one of the parent vertices has no edges incident to it.
-(Note: This parent vertex has to be a starting vertex from the initialization.) \item At least one of the parent vertices is a vertex with only one edge incident to it. \item Inserting $v_c$ and its two edges joins two borders. \item Inserting $v_c$ splits a border---prioritize larger distance between parents along the common border. \end{compactenum} In all cases, ties are broken by the breadth first strategy.
+(Note: This parent vertex has to be a starting vertex from the initialization.) \item At least one of the parent vertices is a vertex with only one edge incident to it. \item Inserting $v_c$ and its two edges joins two borders. \item Inserting $v_c$ splits a border---prioritize larger distance between parents along the common border. \end{compactenum} In all cases, ties are broken by the breadth-first strategy.
 To determine the priority of the vertex candidate to be added, it is necessary to know to which of the parent vertices' borders the edges to be introduced will connect.
-To find the corresponding border, the candidate edge is projected to the plane defined by parent vertex and its normal.
-Note that because of the properties listed and the derivations given in Section~\ref{sec:Theory}, such a projection is possible without over-folds.
+To find the corresponding border, the candidate edge is projected to the plane defined by the parent vertex and its normal.
+Note that because of the results from Section~\ref{sec:AssumptionsAndTheory}, such a projection is possible without over-folds.
+Given the prioritization of vertices, these can now be added to the graph~$\mathcal{G}$.